aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 ## Objective

 The objective of this pattern is to provide centralized management of Amazon EKS Addons, Kubernetes Applications and Helm charts in workload clusters.
 This approach consists of a Management Cluster and multiple workload clusters.
 The Management Cluster is created with ArgoCD and Crossplane Addons.
 The platform team creates Crossplane Manifest files for Amazon EKS Addons/Kubernetes Applications/Helm charts and pushes them to the GitOps Repo.
-The ArgoCD Application Controller in the Management Cluster reconcils these Crossplane Manifests and deploy them into Management Cluster.
+The ArgoCD Application Controller in the Management Cluster reconciles these Crossplane Manifests and deploy them into Management Cluster.
 The Crossplane Controller in the Management Cluster deploys the Amazon EKS Addons/Kubernetes Applications/Helm charts into the Workload Clusters.

 This helps platform teams to simplify the process of deploying Addos and Apps from a central Management Cluster.
 In this Solution, we use CDK to deploy AWS CodePipeline which monitors this platform repo and deploy the Management and Workload Clusters using CDK EKS Blueprints.